Reveal-Energy-Services/orchid-python-api/README-dev.md

     Aborted!
     ```

+Delete any leftover files
 - If present, delete all leftover files from the virtualenv directory.

-- Create a new skeleton virtual environment
+Create a new skeleton virtual environment
   - Run `invoke pipenv.venv.create --dirname=<path/to/inst/orchid/pipenv>`.

 To test that you were successful,

 - Navigate to the virtual environment directory if not there already
 - Activate the virtualenv by executing, `pipenv shell`
 - Execute the command, `pip list --local`.
-You should see output like the following (but most likely with
+You should see output like the following (but probably with
   different version numbers)

   ```